 I just about jumped off the couch and bounced off the ceiling and rolled around on the floor, holding my sides for dear life as I coughed and spewed and laughed my head off through moments like that in Uzaki-chan Wants to Hang Out!
 This show is hilarious, no two ways about it.

 Speaking of two…never mind.

 First of all, I love that these people are in college and aren’t high schoolers for once.
 And it’s a comedy!
-Most of the shows about college students are slice-of-life or romance, and though those shows are usually really nice, it’s great to see a comedy thrown into this category for once.
+Most of the shows about college students are dramas of the slice-of-life or romantic flavors, and though those shows are usually really nice, it’s great to see a comedy thrown into this category for once.
 Now that I’ve got that out of the way…

 I want to hang out with Hana Uzaki!